NAPBC STANDARDS

 Bioimpedance Spectroscopy (BIS) is the Most Effective Method for Lymphedema Detection at the Subclinical Stage

-Evidence-Based Protocol for Optimal Patient Outcomes
+Implement an Evidence-Based Protocol for Optimal Patient Outcomes

 Test